-Year 9 Curriculum Choices 2022 - 2024
+Year 9 Curriculum Choices 2023-2025

-The curriculum choices booklet gives summary information for parents and students about the subjects that students in Years 10 and 11 will study which are a compulsory part of their education, as well as information about option subjects which students can choose from to complete their curriculum for Years 10 and 11.
+The curriculum choices booklet gives summary information for parents and students about the subjects that students in Years 10 and 11 will study which are a compulsory part of their education, as well as information about subjects which students can choose from to complete their curriculum for Years 10 and 11.

 This is an exciting and important time in a student's school career.
-The choices they make will most likely have an impact upon what they go on to study after GCSE, fulfilling the current government requirement to remain in education or training until the end of the year of their 18th Birthday.
+The choices they make will most likely have an impact upon what they go on to study or receive training in after GCSE (the end of Year 11), fulfilling the current government requirement to remain in education or training until the end of the year of their 18th Birthday.
 The choices they make should be supported and informed ones, choices that are made based upon all of the information and advice available.

 This booklet is just one source of information for parents and students about the key stage 4 curriculum.
-In addition to reading the information enclosed in this curriculum choices booklet, students should consult their teachers and follow the advice and guidance available through the options presentations so that they can consider all available information prior to making decisions about the courses they select.
-Students are encouraged to keep as open a mind as possible in case first choice courses are not available.
+In addition to reading the information enclosed in this curriculum choices booklet, students should consult their teachers and follow the advice and guidance available through the subject presentations we are providing so that they can consider all available information prior to making decisions about the courses they select.
+Students are encouraged to keep as open a mind as possible in case first preference courses are not allocated or available.